pytchlang/pytch-vm/doc/source/developer/threading-model.rst

 -  Runs to completion, returning a Python object (usually ``None`` but doesn’t have to be).
 The thread is done; turned into a ``Zombie``.

--  Calls a Pytch syscall, creating a Skulpt suspension.
+-  Calls a Pytch syscall, creating a Skulpt suspension of type `Pytch`.
 Handled on the JavaScript side, e.g., broadcast message will usually create new thread-groups.
 Most syscalls act as co-operative yield points.

+-  Returns a non-Pytch suspension.
+E.g., if ``time.sleep()`` is
+   called.
+This is treated as an error by ``one_frame()``.

 -  Throws a Python exception, which is turned into a JavaScript exception.
 Thread is killed and error message reported.